Restored to its former glory

 After WWII the synagogue sat empty for decades and fell into disrepair.
 During the GDR there was talk of finding other uses for the building but none of them came to fruition.
 It was mainly used as storage for the theater.
 The building remained empty and unused, was damaged by thieves and vandals and slowly crumbled until the 1980s when citizens of Görlitz began to pay attention to the ruins and after the fall of the Wall an association was formed to restore the building as a monument.

 The re-construction and preservation of the synagogue was a lengthy and costly process.
 When it appeared to be reaching its conclusion, discussions in town began about the proper use of the building and about restoring the Star of David to its dome roof.
-Thanks to the efforts of many, funding from the state and generous donations (the biggest of which was 70,000€ from an anonymous donor), the synagogue is open again today and the Star of David will be replaced on the roof soon.
-Although there is currently no Jewish congregation in Görlitz, a weekday prayer room has been set aside as a place for worship and prayer.
+Thanks to the efforts of many, funding from the state and generous donations (the biggest of which was 70,000€ from an anonymous donor), the synagogue is open again today and the Star of David was replaced on the dome of the synagogue in September 2022.